Huerte/Gitomation/Inspirational_Quote.md

 ### "Honor is the foundation of courage." - Amelia Earhart
 ### "The source of a true smile is an awakened mind." - Thich Nhat Hanh
 ### "It is in the darkness that one finds the light." - Meister Eckhart
+### "Light a candle instead of cursing the darkness." - Eleanor Roosevelt